blockmason/link-workshop/activity3/activity3.md

-# Create, deploy, and interact with a basic Smart Contract with a front-end web DApp
+# Create, deploy, and interact with a basic Smart Contract through a web DApp
 ## Goal
 In this activity, we will program a basic Smart Contract, deploy it to a local network and interact with it using a basic front-end.

 ## Exercise
 This activity will require you to:
 * Use Solidity to write a basic smart contract to record a loan
-* Use web3js to interact between a local blockchain network and a web front-end
+* Use web3.js to interact between a local blockchain network and a web front-end
 * Use HTML and JavaScript for the front-end web application

 ### Setup